-The Sheraton Hawai'i Bowl is an annual postseason college football bowl game played in Hawai'i.
+The Hawai'i Bowl is an annual postseason college football bowl game played in Hawai'i.
 The game is played Hawaiian Airlines Field at Aloha Stadium in Honolulu on Christmas Eve.
 Conference tie-ins for the game include a team from the Mountain West Conference against a team from Conference-USA.
 The American Athletic Conference will also become a tie-in starting with the 2015 season.
 Assuming the University of Hawai'i is eligible for bowl game play, the school is guaranteed a spot in the bowl game.
 The Hawai'i Bowl has been played since 2002.
 Before that year the Aloha Bowl and the Oahu Bowl games were played in its place (1982-2000).
-Before Sheraton took over sponsorship of the game, ConAgra was the main sponsor.
-Score with TicketCity - the place to go for Sheraton Hawai'i Bowl tickets.
+While no longer the games title sponsor, before Sheraton took over sponsorship of the game, ConAgra was the main sponsor.
+Score with TicketCity - the place to go for Hawai'i Bowl tickets.

 Check out our Hawai'i Bowl Preview History page for previews of previous Hawai'i Bowl games.

 Hawai'i Bowl at Aloha Stadium Address: 99-500 Salt Lake Blvd, Aiea, Hawai'i, 96701

 Aloha Stadium, site of the Aloha Bowl, was opened in 1975 and holds 50,000 spectators.
 The stadium was the first in the US that can be reconfigured for different purposes.
 Large sections of the stadium weighing more than 3 million pounds each can be moved via air cushions into different arrangements.
 These sections are now locked permanently in place for football due to maintenance concerns.